RustyRoad/RustyRoad/README.md

 ### Understanding Rusty Road

-Rusty Road currently works with the Rocket web framework, the Diesel ORM, the Tera template engine, the SASS asset pipeline, and the PostgreSQL database.
+Rusty Road currently works with the actix web framework, the Diesel ORM, the Tera template engine, the SASS asset pipeline, and the PostgreSQL database.
 It also uses the dotenv crate to manage environment variables, and it uses the dotenv-linter crate to lint environment variables.

-Because Rusty Road uses the Rocket web framework, the architecture is not exactly MVC
+Because Rusty Road uses the actix web framework, the architecture is not exactly MVC

 ## 🎈 Current Features <a name="features"></a>